NCAR/DART/docs/pages/DART2_Diagnostics.md

 fastest way to get to the answer is to make *filter* very fast to run.
 You can do this by:

-1.  make an obs_seq file with only 1 or a just a few observations in it, and
+1.  make an observation sequence file with only 1 or a just a few observations in it, and
 2.  configure a run so *filter* does a single assimilation and exits, without having to advance the ensemble of models or do other work.

 ##### To make an obs file with a single observation, use one of these methods:

-1.  run *create_obs_sequence* to make a new, short, obs_seq file
+1.  run *create_obs_sequence* to make a new, short, observation sequence file
 2. Use the *obs_sequence_tool* to cut your existing obs_seq.out file down to just a few obs by selecting only a subset of the types and setting a very short time window (just a second or two where you